codesharedot/bitcoin-gold-price/README.md

-# paxos-standard-token price
+# basic-attention-token price

-Gets the paxos-standard-token price with Python (from JSON).
+Gets the basic-attention-token price with Python (from JSON).

 https://pythonbasics.org